g-guerzoni/chrome-extension-messages-enhancer/README.md

    - Select tone (Neutral or Formal)
    - Choose message type (Message or Email)
    - Enable translation to English if needed
-4. Click "Enhance Message"
+4. Click "Enhance Message" to correct typos, fix grammar, and beautify your text
-5. Review the enhanced text in the output area
+5. Review the enhanced, polished text in the output area
-6. Click the copy icon to copy the enhanced text to your clipboard
+6. Click the copy icon to copy the corrected text to your clipboard

 ### Website Integration Method (New in v2.0)
 1. Navigate to any website with text inputs (Teams, Slack, Gmail, etc.)
 2. Click on a text input and start typing your message
-3. A sparkles icon will appear in the input when it contains text and is focused
+3. A sparkles ✨ icon appears in the input when it contains text
 4. Click the sparkles icon to instantly:
    - Open the extension popup
    - Auto-fill your text from the input
-   - Automatically start the enhancement process
+   - Automatically correct typos, fix grammar, and enhance your text
-5. The enhanced text appears in the popup, ready to copy back to your original input
+5. The corrected and beautified text appears in the popup, ready to copy back

 ## Settings